 The world's fourth largest, and Japan's largest, cosmetics manufacturer.
 Founded in 1872.
 Shiseido operate factories in Japan, France and United States.
 Acquired Bare Escentuals for about US$1.8 billion in 2010.
+Sold its shampoo and affordable skin-care business to CVC Capital Partners in 2021 for US$1.5 billion.

 |Shiseido Company Ltd||JPN||website|